TL-B language

 _ {X:Type} my_val:(## 32) next_val:X = A X;

-Usage example of such parametrized type can be:
+An example usage of such a parametrized type can be:

 _ bit:(## 1) = Bit;